Central to torch is the torch_tensor objects.

 clone(memory_format=torch_preserve_format()) -> Tensor

-Returns a copy of the self
+Returns a copy of the self tensor.
+The copy has the same

-size and data type as self
+size and data type as self.

 x <- torch_tensor(1)